 We carry out many projects to improve park facilities, promote public safety, and enhance the aesthetics of the park facilities for the overall enjoyment of all our residents.
-The Department's Planning, Design, and Natural Resources Team is responsible for park planning, parkland acquisition, park master planning, design, and construction oversight for the development of new - or renovation of existing - neighborhood, community and regional parks, greenways and trails, and open space throughout the City.
+Our Planning and Design Team is responsible for park planning, parkland acquisition, park master planning, design, and construction oversight for the development of new - or renovation of existing - neighborhood, community and regional parks, greenways and trails, and open space throughout the City.

 We itemize the replacement and repair of park facilities and amenities through a Capital Improvement Program (CIP), a prioritized list of infrastructure improvements that guides long-term investment and rehabilitation throughout the park system.